vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 quality when using different construction HNSW parameters.

-Furthermore, comparing the 4ms at 90% recall@10 with the exact nearest neighbor search performance of 15000 ms, we achieve a speedup of 3,750x.
+Furthermore, comparing the 4ms at 90% recall@10 with the exact nearest neighbor search performance of 15000 ms, we see that we achieve a speedup of 3,750x.
 Note that these are latency numbers for single-threaded searches.
 For example, with 4 ms average latency per search using one thread, a node with one CPU core will be able to evaluate up to about 250 queries per second.
 72 CPU cores would be 72x that, reaching 18,000 queries per second at 100% CPU utilization.
 Scaling further for increased query throughput is achieved using multiple replicas using grouped content